bsachart/financial-contribution-calculator/README.md

 **How it's calculated:**

-- **Direct inheritance:** Compound from receipt date at inflation + 2.5%, then apply current rate to generate imputed annual income.
+- **Direct inheritance:** Compound from receipt date at the specified rate, then apply current rate to generate imputed annual income.
 This represents what that wealth would reasonably generate if preserved.
 - **Passive advantages:** Estimate lifetime value of educational/developmental benefits, then apply a **50-70% discount** before annualizing.
 This heavy discount acknowledges:
   - These benefits are indirect, non-liquid, and often consumed (education is in the past)
   - They've already partially contributed to current salary (double-counting risk)
   - Harder to document and quantify than direct cash
   - Represent privileges, not transferable assets
-- **Input method:** Enter current total value (simple) or original amounts with dates for automatic compounding (detailed)

 **Example of the 50-70% discount:**

-- Partner A: $500k direct inheritance → $27,500 annual imputed capacity (at 5.5% rate)
+- Partner A: $500k direct inheritance (received 5 years ago) → Compounds to ~$655k → $36,000 annual imputed capacity (at 5.5% rate)
-- Partner B: $500k estimated passive advantages (private school, no student debt, family connections, ongoing support) → **$8,250 annual imputed capacity** (70% discount to $150k, then 5.5% rate)
+- Partner B: $500k estimated passive advantages → 70% discount to $150k → $8,250 annual imputed capacity (at 5.5% rate)

 The heavy discount recognizes these advantages are real but not equivalent to having liquid cash in hand.